 - that we must die like seed in the ground,

 - and that we must hate our lives in this world,

 - and that we must take up our cross and follow him on the Calvary road,

 - and that we must serve him instead of money (since no one can serve two masters),

-what he is doing is describing the way faith lives.
+he is describing the way faith lives.